Skip to main content

 You’ll be able to see this when the roofing contractor inspects your roof and then gives you a proposal.
 If they are willing to go through the proposal line by line to explain what is included and why they included it, this is a good sign that they actually care about your roof and that they know what they are talking about.

-If your contractor is not willing to explain the proposal or explain the price of the roofing job, that is a big red flag.
+If your contractor is not willing to explain the proposal or the price of the roofing job, that is a big red flag.

 A good way to protect yourself from being held liable for companies who are not paying their suppliers is to get an unconditional lien release from any supplier or subcontractor that is working on your project.
 This will protect you if, for example, they do not pay for the roofing materials used on your house.
 Most importantly, you must get this lien release set up and signed before you pay your final bill.

 The best course of action is to get the lien release set up in the beginning as a part of your contract before you pay the company any money at all.
 The lien release will protect you from having to pay back any debts caused by the roofing company not paying on their end.
-If you do not get a lien release, there is a chance that you could be held responsible by the bank to pay for what the roofing company owes them.
-This applies even if you have already paid the roofing company.

 Any reputable company will have no problem adding an unconditional lien release to the contract.
 If the company has any issues with the lien release, then that is a sign that you should probably choose a new company.